bharris12/19_urp/README.md

 1. Open a terminal window (Applications/Utilities/Terminal.app), type `cd /Desktop/19_urp/` at the command line, then hit enter.
 This should put you in the repository folder
 1. Type `./mac_install.sh` at the command line and hit enter to run.
 Follow the prompts for installation: type `y` or `yes` when prompted with a y/n question, and hit enter when asked a non y/n question.
 This will install the Anaconda distribution of Python.
+1. Close the terminal then re-open it
+1. Type `cd /Desktop/19_urp/` and hit enter
 1. To run a notebook type `jupyter notebook` at the command line and hit enter.
 This will open up a web browser window.
 Then click on the name of the notebook that you would like to run.

 ### Windows Instructions